Mohamed-Singer/race-management-system/README.md

   - Responsive UI built with Bootstrap.
   - Clear navigation with Home, Back, and action buttons.
   - Inline error display using a shared error messages partial.
+  - Dynamic form fields for adding extra race entries.

+## Architecture and Implementation

+The application is structured using standard Rails MVC convention:

+- **Models:**
+  - **Race:** The primary model that represents a race.
+It has many associated `RaceEntry` objects.
+It leverages nested attributes to manage race entries directly from the race forms.
+  - **RaceEntry:** Represents individual race entries (student participation).
+Custom validations ensure that lanes and student names are unique within a race.
+  - **Custom Validations:** Implemented in the `Race` model to enforce a minimum number of valid entries, verify finishing positions' consistency when entered, and to check for duplicate lanes and student names among nested race entries.
+This prevents database-level uniqueness errors before saving.

+- **Controllers:**
+  - **RacesController:** Follows RESTful conventions to handle creating, reading, updating, and deleting races.
+It also manages nested attributes for race entries.

+- **Views:**
+  - **New Race Form:** Provides a user-friendly form where the first two race entries are mandatory and non-removable.
+Users can dynamically add more entries using JavaScript.
+  - **Error Handling:** Uses a shared partial to display validation errors without breaking the UI.
+  - **Enhanced UI:** Built using Bootstrap for a modern and responsive layout.
+Navigation buttons (Home, Back) are present on all applicable pages.

+- **JavaScript and UI Enhancements:**
+  - The dynamic nested form fields for race entries are handled with vanilla JavaScript.
+New fields are added or removed without reloading the page.
+  - Bootstrap’s CSS and JS are used to ensure a consistent look and feel.

 ## Getting Started